U.S. Navy

 4,100

-Named for the mythological hero who led the Argonauts, this Jason sought not golden fleece but broken ships to mend.
-Operated alongside the invasion fleets in the Philippines and Okinawa, where damaged landing craft and support ships needed immediate repair to keep the assault moving forward.
-Read more
+Named for the mythological hero who led the Argonauts.
+This Jason sought not golden fleece but broken ships to mend.
+Converted from LST-529, she operated alongside the invasion fleets in the Philippines and Okinawa, where damaged landing craft and support ships needed immediate repair to keep the assault moving forward.

 Battle Damage Repair Ship